Skip to main content

 The native browser dirty form, with the options to cancel or confirm the action.

-Dirty forms appear when a user makes changes in the current rule, and then tries to navigate away or close that rule.
+Dirty forms are displayed when users makes changes in the current rule, and then try to navigate away or close that rule.
 The default modal dialog box gives the option to discard the changes, save the changes, or cancel the attempted action and remain in the current rule.
-When a user works on a work object, and then tries to use a local action (for example, an option on the Actions menu), the dialog box appears, but the save option might not work as intended.
+When users work on a work object, and then try to use a local action (for example, an option on the Actions menu), the dialog box is displayed, but the save option might not work as intended.
 By configuring the native browser dirty form, you prevent that situation.

 1. In the header of Dev Studio, search for and open the UserWorkForm HTML Fragment rule.